RushanaY/Physics_Vault_2.0/Electromagetism.md

 superposition principle is used
 If the [[Helmholtz equation]] is full filled, then we  have an applied case for waves.

-# surface integrals in electromagentism
+# surface integrals in electromagnetism
-- how to do maps = Karte for a surface we are looking at
-	- The easiest way to do it, is to choose the right coordinates.
-Like cylindrical for a cylinder.
-A cylinder is build up from three surfaces, being the top, bottom and the surface around.
-Each of the surfaces can be expressed with two coordintas, because a surface is two dimensional, and another coordinate that will remain here constant.
-It is like saying that there is a surface at a particular height, which will remain unchanged.
-- find general expression for the surface integral
+The first step is to determine all the surfaces we will have to account for.
+They are being expressed in maps (Karte), which will create the boundaries of the integrals.
+It is smart to choose a good coordinate system to have less complicated calculations.
-	- The whole surface is the sum of all the smaller surfaces, which are defined by the maps from before.
-Here it is to be noted, that when integrating over this surface we are adding up small areas dS, that are more presicely written as $\hat n dS$.
+The whole surface is the sum of all the smaller surfaces, which are defined by the maps from before.
+Here it is to be noted, that when integrating over this surface we are adding up small areas dS, that are more precisely written as $\hat n dS$.
 Where the n denotes the normal vector to the surface.
-	- The general procedure to find a correct surface integral is
-- with a given field calculate the flux density
-- integrate the flux density to see how much "field" there is

-Surface integral in general: $\int \int_S f(x,y,z)dS$ .
-The flux is a type of a surface integral, where the flowing thing is the function we are integrating over and the boundaries of the integral are denoting the surface.
-Also we assume that the area S has an orientation.
-This way you can differenciate between outside and inside. although if it is enclosed, this shouldn't be problem.
-But in an enclosed surface the normal pointing outwards will change with every little "tile of surface".
-This is why the cylindircal one has an angle dependancy.
-In order to get the flux, we also need the normal and the angle of the flux through the surface, as we only count the perpendicular component of the flux. -> $\int_S (F \cdot \hat n) dS$  n
+The important aspect of the surface integral is to get the $dS$ correctly.
+To remember is, that it is a small surface area, which we want to express in the according coordinates.
+Generally, in Cartesian coordinates it would be $dS = |dx \times dy| dx dy$ .
+Instead of $x$ and $y$ we put our according coordinates.
+As the next step the normal vector $\hat n$ is determined.
+It can be done either by a quick sketch or by using a formula of the general form :
+$$\hat n = \triangledown F(x,y,z) = \frac{\partial \vec r}{\partial x} \times \frac{\partial \vec r}{\partial y}$$
+Putting it together into $$\int_S F\cdot \hat n dS $$ In the case where we have a specific field that is passing through the surface we can just take the part that is actually participating in the flux.
+Instead of $\vec E$ we can specifically take $E_0 cos \theta$ if needed.